alexaandru/go-sitter-forest/README.md

 - constantly adding new parsers as they become available, even new/experimental ones;
-- tests suite to ensure all the parsers in the repo can actually parse content (can build & run successfuly).
+- tests suite to ensure all the parsers in the repo can actually parse content (can build & run successfully).

 ### Tree-Sitter Version Alignment